Eswatini Travel Guide

-One of the countries greatest treasures is its wildlife and in particular its focus on the protection of the Rhino.
-The country borders with the Kriger National Park and has for itself the Mkhaya Game Reserve where Rhino dominate the many attractions.
+In particular its focus on the protection of the Rhino.
+The country borders with the Kruger National Park in South Africa and has for itself the Mkhaya Game Reserve where Rhino dominate the many attractions.

-Quite simply the best way to travel in Eswatini is by road with bus tending to be the best options with services between all the main towns.
+Quite simply the best way to travel within Eswatini is by road with bus tending to be the best options with services between all the main towns.

 Hlane Royal National Park